Why Thinking About It Still Isn’t Moving You

 • why certain forms of motivation stop working

 When you understand your mechanics, the struggle often changes shape.
-You stop trying to think your way into motion.
-And begin allowing the right motion to create clarity.
+You stop trying to think your way into motion and begin allowing the right motion to create clarity.

 Gloria Krausse